South Africa–European Union relations

 The European Union (EU) has strong cultural and historical links to South Africa (particularly through immigration from the Netherlands, Ireland, Germany, France, and Greece) and the EU is South Africa's biggest investor.

 Comparison table

 Agreements

 Since the end of South Africa's apartheid, EU South African relations have flourished and they began a "Strategic Partnership" in 2007.
 In 1999 the two sides signed a Trade, Development and Cooperation Agreement (TDCA) which entered into force in 2004, with some provisions being applied from 2000.
 The TDCA covered a wide range of issues from political cooperation, development and the establishment of a free trade area (FTA).
 The liberalisation schedules were completed by 2012.
 Since the signing of the Agreement, trade in goods between the two partners has increased by more than 120%, and foreign direct investment has grown five-fold.
+In March 2025, European Commission President Ursula von der Leyen announced that the European Union would invest €4.7 billion ($5 billion) in aid and development projects in South Africa, after the United States ended most of its USAID programs.

 Trade

 South Africa is the EU's largest trading partner in Southern Africa and has a FTA with the EU.
 South Africa's main exports to the EU are fuels and mining products (27%), machinery and transport equipment (18%) and other semi-manufactured goods (16%).
 However they are growing and becoming more diverse.
 European exports to South Africa are primarily machinery & transport equipment (50%), chemicals (15%) and other semi-machinery (10%).